-Lou DiMasi III M'11 returns for his 11th season as a coach with the Saint Michael's College men's golf program in 2018-19, and his fourth as an assistant following seven years as the head coach.
+Lou DiMasi III M'11 returns for his 12th season as a coach with the Saint Michael's College men's golf program in 2019-20, and his fifth as an assistant following seven years as the head coach.

 The Purple Knights placed ninth at the NE10 Championship during the 2016-17 season, their highest showing since 2011-12.
 They had similar success at the NEIGA Championship, tying for 25th for their top placement also in five years.
 With seven golfers all in either their first or second season of college competition, the Purple Knights recorded 22 rounds in the 70s and cracked the top 50 at tournaments on 16 occasions.

 In 2015-16, the Purple Knights took 29th at the NEIGA Championship, their top showing at the meet in three years.
 With a roster that included five golfers new to the college game, members of the program fired nine rounds in the 70s and cracked the top 50 at tournaments 12 times.